 In February 1984 Engrossed Substitute House Bill No. 1083 was passed by the Senate and House of Representatives of the Washington State Legislature.
 In March of that year the bill was approved by Governor Spellman and became Chapter 138, Laws of 1984.
 This law established a new process for producing official economic and revenue forecasts for the State of Washington, and created the Economic and Revenue Forecast Council.

 The Council consists of two members appointed by the Governor and four members from the Legislature.
 One legislative member is appointed by the chairman of each of the two largest political caucuses in the Senate and House of Representatives.
 The chair of the council is selected from among the four caucus appointees.
-The chair alternates between the Senate and the House and is held by the majority party.
+The chair fairly alternates between the Senate and the House and party affiliation.
 The Economic and Revenue Forecast Council was established to oversee the preparation of and approve the official state economic and revenue forecasts.
 The Council is authorized to employ an economic and revenue forecast supervisor.
 The supervisor, Washington State’s Chief Economist & Executive Director, is given authority to hire staff to produce forecasts.